 Project Status

 Municipal planning staff are currently engaging with property owners within the project area to receive and review submitted concept plan (development proposal) submissions to advance the planning process.
-The first phase of public engagement will take place in the near future.
+The first phase of public engagement is underway.
+The online survey will close on December 3, 2025.

 Project Overview